Gaps & Punishes

 Interrupting Divine Wind

 If Fujin has the Divine Wind ability equipped, he is able to float in the air.
 Fujin will normally use this after blockstrings such as +, at close-range.
-Once Fujin is airborne, he’ll be able to use aerial attacks such as Hop Attacks, as well as Tornado and Wind Kicks with the Airsenal ability.
+Once Fujin is airborne, he’ll be able to use aerial attacks such as Hop Attacks, as well as Tornado and Wind Kicks with the Airsenal ability equipped.
 These attacks however can be interrupted by quickly attacking Fujin during the Divine Wind.
 It’s best to use a fast attack such as a jab or + to interrupt which can be converted into a combo.

-It should be noted that interrupting Divine Wind is usually done on a read.
+Note that interrupting Divine Wind is usually done on a read.
 If you are late to interrupt, you will be hit by Fujin’s aerial attack.
 It is important to block high while Fujin is airborne because his Hop Attack will trigger a Krushing Blow after hovering for a short time.
 Unless Fujin’s Tornado is blocked late, all of his aerial attacks will be punishable.

 Punishing Warped Needle